-International surrogacy can be a highly emotional as well as joyous time in a parent’s life – but at the same time there are complex legal processes which must be put in place, both in the home country of the surrogate mother and in the courts of England and Wales.
+International surrogacy is an emotional and joyous time in a parent’s life but it is important to remember that there are a number of complex legal processes, which must take place both in the surrogate’s home country and in the courts of England and Wales.

 There is also likely to be a contract between the parents and the surrogate mother – in the UK, the law only requires that a surrogate mother overseas is paid reasonable expenses, although most arrangements will involve a fee paid to the mother for acting as the surrogate.

-Our child care team offers sensitive and practical advice on international surrogacy agreements – and Duncan Lewis also has a highly successful immigration law department, so can help ensure that your child’s right to enter the UK is established without any legal complications.
+Our team offers sensitive and practical advice on international surrogacy agreements and work closely with our immigration department in order to ensure that your child’s right to enter the UK is established without any legal complications.

-Duncan Lewis staff speak 70 languages between them and have a network of affiliates overseas, so are well placed to advise on international surrogacy in different jurisdictions, including finding reputable clinics and agencies to arrange the surrogacy.
+Collectively, our staff can speak over 60 languages and our international family solicitors have a network of affiliates overseas, making us well placed to advise on international adoption in different jurisdictions.

-Duncan Lewis advises heterosexual couples, same sex couples and single parents or co-parenting partnerships (eg between friends where one party is not able to have their own children) on international surrogacy – including advising on agreements in which more than one child might be born of the same surrogate mother, or where there may be siblings born in the future.
+Our international family solicitors advise heterosexual couples, same-sex couples, single parents, and co-parenting partnerships on international surrogacy, including advising on agreements in which more than one child might be born of the same surrogate mother, or where there may be siblings born in the future.

-Duncan Lewis always recommends clients to get in touch as soon as possible to discuss international surrogacy, so that all the necessary legal agreements can be put in place as efficiently and quickly as possible, enabling you to focus on the practicalities in an informed and supportive environment – and get on with planning your family’s future.
+We recommend clients to get in touch as soon as possible to discuss international surrogacy so that all the necessary legal agreements can be put in place as efficiently as possible, ensuring you are able to focus on the practicalities in an informed and supportive environment.

-For expert legal advice on International Surrogacy, call Duncan Lewis Family Solicitors in confidence on 020 7923 4020.
+For expert legal advice on international surrogacy, contact Duncan Lewis International Family Law Solicitors in confidence on 033 3772 0409.